sourcery-ai-experiments/coding-crab-blog/_posts/2023-02-22-bitwarden-password-manager-usage-features.md

 ## Save an item

 1. To save an item, you need to click on the `+` or the `New Item` button in the top right corner of the screen.
 This depends on the device you are using.
 2. Select the type of item you want to save.
-[See here](#types-of-items) for more information about the different types of items.
+(Visit [this section](#types-of-items) for more information about the different types of items)
 3. Fill in the information of the item you want to save.
 4. Click on the `Save` button.

 ## Types of items

 Bitwarden supports different types of items you can store.
-These are passwords, credit card and bank account numbers, identities, notes and files.
+These are passwords, credit card and bank account numbers, identities, notes, and files.

 ### Passwords

 Passwords are the most common type of item you will save in Bitwarden.
-You can save a password for a website, an application or a service.
-You can fill in the following information:
+You can save a password for a website, an application, or a service.
+You can store the following information:

-- **Name**: The name of the item.
-This is the name you will see in the list of items.
+- **Name**: The name of the item you will see in the list of items
-- **Folder**: The folder you want to save the item in.
-See [here](#folders) for more information about folders.
+- **Folder**: The folder you want to save the item in (Visit [this section](#folders) for more information about folders)
-- **Username**: The username you use to log in to the website, application or service.
+- **Username**: The username you use to log in
-- **Password**: The password you use to log in to the website, application or service.
+- **Password**: The password you use to log in
-- **URI**: The URL of the website, application or service.
+- **URI**: The URL of the website, application, or service
-- **Notes**: Any additional information you want to save with the item.
+- **Notes**: Any additional information
-- **Attachment**: Any file you want to save with the item.
+- **Attachment**: Any type of file (for example, a PDF file with a license key)
-- **TOTP**: A TOTP code you want to save with the item.
-See [here](#totp) for more information about TOTP codes.
+- **TOTP**: The TOTP code for MFA (Visit [this section](#totp) for more information about TOTP codes)
-- **Custom Fields**: Any custom fields you want to save with the item.
+- **Custom Fields**: Any custom fields you want to save with the item

 If you save critical passwords, like for your bank account, I recommend you to enable the `require master password to view` option.
 This way, you will need to enter your master password to view the password.
-This gets you a little bit more security.
+This gets you a little more security.

 ### Credit card and bank account numbers

 You can save credit card and bank account numbers in Bitwarden that you use for online shopping.
-This is useful if you don't have your physical credit card or with you.
+This is useful if you don't have your physical credit card with you.
 You can fill in the following information:

-- **Name**: The name of the item.
-This is the name you will see in the list of items.
+- **Name**: The name of the item you will see in the list of items.
-- **Folder**: The folder you want to save the item in.
-See [here](#folders) for more information about folders.
+- **Folder**: The folder you want to save the item in (Visit [this section](#folders) for more information about folders)
-- **Cardholder Name**: The name of the cardholder.
+- **Cardholder Name**: The name of the cardholder
-- **Brand**: The brand of the credit card or bank account.
+- **Brand**: The brand of the credit card
 - **Exp.
-Date**: The expiration date of the credit card or bank account.
+Date**: The expiration date of the credit card
-- **CVV**: The CVV code of the credit card or bank account.
+- **CVV**: The CVV code of the credit card
-- **Notes**: Any additional information you want to save with the item.
+- **Notes**: Any additional information
-- **Custom Fields**: Any custom fields you want to save with the item.
+- **Custom Fields**: Any custom fields you want to save with the item

-I highly recommend you to enable the `require master password to view` option.
+I highly recommend you enable the `require master password to view` option.
 This way, you will need to enter your master password to view the credit card or bank account number.
-This gets you a little bit more security.
+This gets you a bit more security.

 ### Identities

-You can save identities in Bitwarden.
+You can also save identities in Bitwarden with your personal information.
 This is useful if you want to save your personal information and let it autofill in forms.

 ### Notes